kdm9/axe/README.md

 ###Dependencies:

-- libgsl: (The GNU scientific library).
-Install with `sudo apt-get install libgsl0-dev` or `brew install gsl`.
-This dependency will be removed soon, as the relevant functions will be bundled with `axe`.
-If this dependency stops you installing `axe`, please pester me and I will make these changes immediately, removing the dependency.
 - cmake.
 This is installable via `sudo apt-get install cmake` on Debian based systems, or `brew install cmake` using homebrew on OS X.
 - zlib version >= 1.2.5.
 On Debian, use the package `zlib1g-dev`.
-- libqes, tinytest and libdatrie (bundled in source, if you used `git clone --recursive` or an installation tarball.
+- libqes, tinytest, libgsl and libdatrie (bundled in source, if you used `git clone --recursive` or an installation tarball.
 Otherwise, run `git submodule update --init`).